JanOpala/JanOpala/README.md

 ## Hi there 👋

 # I'm Jan Opala
-### 🎓💻 Data Science Student at Faculty of Mathematics and Information Sciences, Warsaw University of Technology
+### 🎓💻 Data Science Student 2022-
+Faculty of Mathematics and Information Sciences, Warsaw University of Technology
-### 🎓🧠 Cognitive Science MA Student at Faculty of Psychology, University of Warsaw
+### 🎓🧠 Cognitive Science MA Student 2024-
+Faculty of Psychology, University of Warsaw
-### 🎓🏅 Inter-faculty Individual Studies in Mathematics and Natural Sciences Graduate, University of Warsaw
+### 🎓🏅 Inter-faculty Individual Studies in Mathematics and Natural Sciences Graduate 2021-2024
+Bachelor in Cognitive Science 2024, University of Warsaw

 I am a passionate double major student who studies at two universities at the same time which is greatly challenging and rewarding as I have an opportunity to gain knowledge and skills in several fields I am interested in.
 Currently I am seeking an IT internship where I could obtain some hands-on experience and expand my horizons.